-If you’ve ever had a friend, family member or co-worker who is a narcissist or who suffers from narcissistic personality disorder (NPD), chances are you have been the victim of gaslighting, which is a manipulation technique they often employ to get what they want.
+If you’ve ever had a friend, family member, or co-worker who is a narcissist or who suffers from a narcissistic personality disorder (NPD), chances are you have been the victim of gaslighting, which is a manipulation technique they often employ to get what they want.

-“Those who engage in gaslighting create a reaction — whether it’s anger, frustration, sadness — in the person they are dealing with,” writes Yashar Ali in a Huffington Post article.
+“Those who engage in gaslighting create a reaction — whether it’s anger, frustration, sadness — in the person, they are dealing with,” writer Yashar Ali in a Huffington Post article.
 “Then, when that person reacts, the gaslighter makes them feel uncomfortable and insecure by behaving as if their feelings aren’t rational or normal.”

 Gaslighters make you feel crazy because they act like your reactions to their abuse is not rational.

 While the signs you’re being gaslighted may seem “obvious” to some people, the fact is that when you’re being manipulated by a narcissist, you can’t always see the proverbial forest for the trees.